rse-aunz/rse-aunz.github.io/_posts/2022-10-04-RSE-InternationalSurvey.md

 ---
 layout: event
-title:  What can we learn about our RSE communities in Australia and New Zealand from the International RSE survey?
+title: "What can we learn about our RSE communities in Australia and New Zealand from the International RSE survey?"
 from:  2022-10-04 1:00:00 +1000
-location: eResearch Australasia
+location: eResearch Australasia 2022
 tags: events
 published: true

 ---

 Dear RSEs,